chuckle123/one-hand-typing/README.md

 1. Download [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements)

-...This application will allow you to do simple key modifications.
+      This application will allow you to do simple key modifications.
 In my example I modified the Caps Lock key to the F19 key.

 2. Create the configuration file at ~/.karabiner.d/configuration/karabiner.json (Version 0.90.46)

-...You are more than welcome to use my configuration file.
+      You are more than welcome to use my configuration file.

 3. Compile the oht.c file

-...gcc -Wall -o oht oht.c -framework ApplicationServices
+      gcc -Wall -o oht oht.c -framework ApplicationServices

 ##Compatibility